The Gold-Standard of Doctoral Programs

 Special admissions policies may be applied in the following circumstances.
 The normal application process still applies.

 Applicants whose prior training lacks particular and limited educational requirements needed for doctoral-level comprehension, yet who possesses an ACAOM- accredited or candidate degree or its foreign equivalent, may be granted acceptance into the program upon proof of completion of all identified coursework deficiencies.

 An example of this might be, but is not limited to, an applicant with an ACAOM-accredited, candidate or foreign equivalent master’s degree in acupuncture that lacked a thorough study of Chinese herbal medicine.
-In such case, the doctoral admissions committee will inform the applicant of the educational deficiencies identified and provide recommendations for remediation.
+Applicants to the program must document satisfactory completion of a minimum of 45 hours of introductory curriculum in the fundamentals of Chinese herbal medicine as a prerequisite.
+Examples include completion of an herbal certificate program, professional development (PDA/CEU) coursework in herbs and formulas, or herbal and formula coursework from an accredited program.
+The doctoral admissions committee will inform the applicant of the educational deficiencies identified and provide recommendations for remediation.
 The applicant will be required to submit official proof of completion before an admissions decision is granted.